 Conductive Construction: The support frame is fully conductive and the armrest pad is covered in long-lasting conductive imitation leather.
 Grounding is accomplished with the attached wire and clip.

-Height Adjustable: A height adjustment screw enables users to fine-tune the height of the basic Forearm Support from level with the worksurface to 2.95" (7.5 cm) above the worksurface.
-The Extension Pole Model provides users with 10 and 20 cm poles can be combined to offer an infinite range of heights up to 30 cm over the mounting surface.
+Height Adjustable: A height adjustment screw enables individuals to fine-tune the height of the basic Forearm Support from level with the worksurface to 2.95" (7.5 cm) above the worksurface.
+The Extension Pole Model offers a minimum height of 2.25" above the mounting surface but with the included 4" and 8" extension poles can be configured to provide support up to 17.5" above the mounting point.
 The fine-tuning range remains available when using either of the optional extension options.

 Images (Click on any thumbnail to view larger image)